-For the experienced gardener, try a new variety of a plant you love, such as roses -- there are so many new colors and types to choose from.
+For the experienced gardener, try a new variety of a plant you love, such as roses—there are so many new colors and types to choose from.
 Every year, breeders introduce new varieties of shrubs and perennials, so there are always plenty of exciting plants.

-Pierson: If you're not sure, ask questions.
+It’s easy to go to a nursery and get overwhelmed or pick out some nursery garden plants that won't work well in your landscape.
+Besides site specifics, you should think about past results and cultivation needs before selecting plants at a nursery.
+If you're not sure of something, don’t be afraid to ask questions.
 Garden center staff and online retailers have all kinds of cultural information for you.
-Let them know you have had poor results and they might be able to pinpoint what the problem was.
+Let them know if you have had poor results with a plant and they might be able to pinpoint what the problem was.
 Let them guide you through the process; everyone loves to talk about plants.

-Pierson: You start with the nursery garden plant label.
-Everything you need to know about the plant -- sun and shade needs, soil conditions, moisture, bloom time, mature growth size -- is on that plant label.
+With all the information in hand—plan, nursery garden plant ideas for your zone—you can make your nursery shopping experience easier.
+You start with the nursery garden plant label.
+Everything you need to know about the plant—sun and shade needs, soil conditions, moisture, bloom time, mature growth size—is on that plant label.
 Using the plants' labels and your plan together is a great way to choose the best nursery plants.
 Take your time and figure things out so you come home with plants that have staggering bloom times, for example.
-I make the same mistakes as other people.
-For example, I get really excited and want to have all these plants, so I put too many plants in and my garden gets overgrown quickly, which can lead to disease problems.
+If you’re new to gardening, don’t be nervous.
+Pierson makes the same mistakes as other people.
+“For example, I get really excited and want to have all these plants, so I put too many plants in and my garden gets overgrown quickly, which can lead to disease problems,” she says.
 Reading the labels helps prevent issues such as that.